Choices and Changes: Motivating Healthy Behaviors

 - Course InformationDownload PDF

 Choices and Changes: Motivating Healthy Behaviors is appropriate for a wide range of clinicians, at every stage of their careers.
 Physicians, nurses, nurse practitioners, physician assistants, case managers, diabetes educators, social workers, psychologists, pharmacists, physiotherapists, addiction counselors, health coaches, health educators and dieticians have benefitted from the program.
-Learners in the Choices and Changes faculty development course are typically senior clinicians with supervisory, training and/or professional development responsibilities.
+Learners in the Choices and Changes faculty development course are typically senior clinicians with supervisory, training and/or professional development responsibilities, who will teach the Choices and Changes workshop.

 The workshop can accommodate 6 to 24 participants to ensure optimal experiential learning in small and large group exercises.